How to Become an Auto Mechanic in California

 Career Outlook

-Experts at the Bureau of Labor Statistics predict that the demand for auto technicians in the U.S. will only increase by about one percent over the next ten years.
-While this may seem like a limited growth rate, it roughly translates to 73,300 job openings becoming available each year between 2021 and 2031.
+Experts at the Bureau of Labor Statistics predict that the demand for auto technicians in the U.S. will continue increase 2 percent from 2022 to 2032.
+While this may seem like a limited growth rate, it roughly translates to 62,000 job openings becoming available each year between 2021 and 2031.

 Advice from the Inside